 - A humble heart that honestly regrets the past (our sin) – Our acts may have been fun at the time, or our words may have revenged the individual we were out to get back at, but I believe that when the God of this universe looks into our eyes and our hearts, and He sees unconfessed sin, then we will be pushed aside or rejected from His presence, as sin cannot enter His kingdom.

-I was at a conference yesterday where we were reminded that when we stand before God, we will deal with our personal condition in the face of a righteous, all-knowing God.
-The normal tendency of our actions here on earth of trying to compare to another individual, or pointing out their sin, while pushing ours under the table, is not the way God will handle our judgment on that day that we stand before Him, for that will be a one-on-one conversation.
+I was at a conference recently where we were reminded that when we stand before God, we will deal with our personal condition in the face of a righteous, all-knowing God.
+The normal tendency of our actions here on earth is to try and compare to another individual, or pointing out their sin, while pushing ours under the table.
+This is not the way God will handle our judgment on that day that we stand before Him, for that will be a one-on-one conversation.
 It won’t matter what the neighbor did, or the deacon said, it will only matter how in sync our heart is with a righteous and perfect God.
 If that was to happen today, and it could very easily happen, what would God challenge you with?
 Consider getting that straight today friend, for we have no assurance of a second chance to do so tomorrow.

-Father God, You created us, included our heart, our soul, our mind and our intellect.
-Why would we ever think that we could hide anything from You is most astonishing to our sober minds when we are not trying to escape Your wrath.
+PRAYER: Father God, You created us, including our heart, our soul, our mind and our intellect.
+Why would we ever think that we could hide anything from You is most astonishing to our sober minds as we try to escape Your wrath.
 Please speak to those who seek after you today.
 Lord Jesus, may the words from our lips and the meditation of our hearts be acceptable in Your sight, our Rock, our Redeemer, our Savior and our Lord.
 AMEN!